Pronouncing the “lh”

 portuguese-lh-words

 The LH in the middle of a word is one of the trickiest pronunciations.
 Really though, it's not that hard.
 You just need to remember to half-pronounce the 'L'.
-So, it's not trabayar it's, traBAlyoo.
-Feel yourself saying the L, but don't dwell on it.
+Not trabayartra - BA - lyar.
+Feel yourself saying the L but don't dwell on it.
 As soon as you feel the L, continue right into the rest.
-You can treat the h pretty much as if it were a Y.
+You can prounce the h almost like a Y.

 Here are some common Portuguese words that contain “lh” together: